National Archives Building

 After becoming Business Development Manager in 2010 Dietrich became one of the Managing Directors of callas in 2016.

-Session description: This session examines NARA’s new Strategic Guidance and review its significance, impact and implications for federal records-managers.
+Session description: This session examines NARA’s new draft Strategic Plan.
+It reviews the plan’s significance, impact, and implications for Federal records managers and its goals for electronic records management.

 Session description: Publishers of daily newspapers typically opt to register their issues with the United States Copyright Office, a separate federal department within the Library of Congress, for the additional protections it affords them.
 In turn, the Copyright Office provides an incentive discount to a publisher submitting one month’s worth of newspaper issues at a time rather than registering each issue individually.
 Microfilm is the required format for deposit; however, the Library has recently proposed to change the format requirement to accept PDF.
 Learn about what prompted the expansion from microfilm to PDF and the anticipated benefits to the publishers, the Library, and its patrons.